ayjzhu/Text-Editor/README.md

 ## Known Bugs
 1. Ask to confirm on exit even no edits were made.
 2. The "find" feature not functioning in some occasions .
 (Ex.
-When searching a keyword, it's able to be searched in the first iteration.
-Then the following searches will display as  "_keyword_ not found").
+When searching a keyword, it's able to search in the first iteration.
+However, the following searches will display as  "_keyword_ not found").
 <br />......
 <br>